mikepartelow/mikepartelow.github.io/docs/_posts/2023-10-31-docker-multi-stage-builds-for-testing.md

 CI pipelines typically have a `testing` phase.
 If our build artifact doesn't fit well into our testing paradigm, we may end up writing a complex test just to "fit in" with a testing framework not designed for our artifact type.
 Or we may end up with no tests at all.

-In those cases, we can leverage Docker's powerful biult-in features to deliver tested artifacts to our customers.
+In those cases, we can leverage Docker's powerful built-in features to deliver tested artifacts to our customers.